qwerty12/mpv-config/scripts/playlistmanager/README.md

 You can also change settings during runtime with a keybind or command like `KEY change-list script-opts append playlistmanager-showamount=10`.

-If you are using [save-position-on-quit](https://mpv.io/manual/master/#options-save-position-on-quit) then the playlist will write watch later config when switching between files.
+If you are using [save-position-on-quit](https://mpv.io/manual/master/#options-save-position-on-quit) then the playlist will by default write watch later config when switching between files.
+There is a setting to disable this.

-#### Url title resolving
+#### Title resolving
-If you want playlistmanager to fetch and display titles of all playlist urls(mpv defaults to current file only) you will need to use `resolve_titles = yes`(default is no) setting.
-Title resolving requires `youtube-dl` to be in PATH to work by default, but it's configurable in settings.
+This script is able to resolve titles for local files with ffprobe and urls with youtube-dl.
+See the `resolve_url_titles`, `resolve_local_titles`, `prefer_titles` and `youtube_dl_executable` settings for details.

 ## Keybinds
 ### Static keybindings